 - You can also include a budget narrative in this section (not more than 300 words) explaining how the funds will be used.
 If your department or other sources will provide a match to the Faculty Research Grant, please indicate that here.

-Please ask for funds necessary to complete the project within the period of the grant (Summer 2020-October 2020).
+Please ask for funds necessary to complete the project within the period of the grant (May 24 – August 31, 2021).
 Allowable expenditures include research-related travel (but bear in mind that you will need to have out of state travel authorized by the UA, and this may not be possible with COVID-19 restrictions), lodging and per diem (if an integral part of the project objectives); software; research supplies including equipment specifically for your project; archival/database fees; participant stipends; payment of consultants and research assistance (such as short-term hourly student wages).
 Unallowable expenditures include, but are not limited to, travel to conferences, faculty salaries, the purchase of general-purpose equipment, costs of curriculum development or work that is part of a scheduled course, and costs incurred prior to the award period.

 Use the the budget form prepared for this application, requesting the amounts in the boxes provided and entering additional lines in the justification as needed.
 A figure must be entered in each box in the budget, even if you are not requesting anything in each category (in which case enter “0”.)
 If you are requesting funding for a category that is not listed, enter your amount in the box titled “Other”.